2014 Syrian detainee report: Implications

-The report is being made available to the UN, governments and human rights groups.
+The report was made available to the UN, governments and human rights groups.
 Experts say the evidence is more detailed and on a far larger scale than anything else that has yet emerged from the Syrian conflict.
 As a result of the report it has been suggested that Syrian government officials could face war crimes charges in light of the evidence presented within.

 The inquiry team said it was satisfied there was "clear evidence, capable of being believed by a tribunal of fact in a court of law, of systematic torture and killing of detained persons by the agents of the Syrian government.
 It would support findings of crimes against humanity and could also support findings of war crimes against the current Syrian regime."

-De Silva told the Guardian that the evidence "documented industrial-scale killing," and added: "This is a smoking gun of a kind we didn't have before.
+De Silva told The Guardian that the evidence "documented industrial-scale killing," and added: "This is a smoking gun of a kind we didn't have before.
 It makes a very strong case indeed."

 Crane said: "Now we have direct evidence of what was happening to people who had disappeared.
 This is the first provable, direct evidence of what has happened to at least 11,000 human beings who have been tortured and executed and apparently disposed of.
 This is amazing.
 This is the type of evidence a prosecutor looks for and hopes for.
 We have pictures, with numbers that marry up with papers with identical numbers – official government documents.
 We have the person who took those pictures.
 That's beyond-reasonable-doubt-type evidence."

-A representative for Bashar Assad denied the images were even taken inside the country.
+A representative for Bashar al-Assad denied the images were even taken inside the country.
 But representatives of the U.S. State Department, British Foreign Secretary, Amnesty International and other bodies said the photographs are irrefutable testimony of widespread human rights abuses that could well rise to the level of war crimes.

 Due to the report and other findings, the head of the UN Commission of Inquiry on Syria, Paulo Sérgio Pinheiro, stated, "The mass scale of deaths of detainees suggests that the Government of Syria is responsible for acts that amount to extermination as a crime against humanity".

 Related reports

-According to a report by Amnesty International, published in November 2015, the Syrian government has forcibly disappeared more than 65,000 people (who are yet to be heard from) since the beginning of the Syrian Civil War.
-According to a report in May 2016 by the Syrian Observatory for Human Rights, at least 60,000 people have been killed through torture or died from dire humanitarian conditions in Syrian government jails since March 2011.
+According to a report by Amnesty International, published in November 2015, the Syrian government had forcibly disappeared more than 65,000 people (who were yet to be heard from) since the beginning of the Syrian Civil War.
+According to a report in May 2016 by the Syrian Observatory for Human Rights, at least 60,000 people were killed through torture or died from dire humanitarian conditions in Syrian government jails since March 2011.